gibsjose/cpp-cheat-sheet/C++ Syntax.md

 	add(a, b);	// works because of support of operator+
 }
 ```
 So this how we do generic code in c++.
 It saves a lot of time, try it!
-This approach could be use almost everywhere, hence:
+This approach could be used almost everywhere, for example:
 ```c++
 template <typename T>
 class Storage {